scullyio/scully/docs/routeParameters.md

 /user/100
 ```

-Even small Angular projects will have routes that contain route parameters.
-To stop Scully from skipping these routes, you'll need to configure a route plugin.
-Route plugins are how the developers can teach Scully to fetch data, and merge that data into routes that use route parmaters.
+Even small Angular projects have routes that contain route parameters.
+To stop Scully from skipping these routes, configure a route plugin.
+Route plugins teach Scully how to fetch data and merges it into routes using parameters.

-The easiest to understand route plugin is the `jsonPlugin`.
-It simply fetches data from any API that you specify, and then returns a list of properties that can be used to replace your route parameter.
-Checkout the [jsonPlugin docs](./plugin/jsonPlugin.md) to for an example of how easy this can be.
+The easiest way to understand route plugin is by understanding the `jsonPlugin`.
+It simply fetches data from any API that you specify, and it returns a list of properties that can be used to replace the route parameter.
+Checkout the [jsonPlugin docs](./plugin/jsonPlugin.md) to see an example of how easy this configuration is.